Casablanca Records: Lindsay Lohan

 Lindsay Lohan signed on to the label in 2004, under the management of Tommy Mottola.
 She released her debut studio album, Speak in December 2004, peaking at number 4 on the Billboard 200 and eventually earning Platinum certification.
 Speak spawned Lohan's first single, "Rumors".
 Detailing Lohan's complaints with the paparazzi, "Rumors" eventually earned gold certification, as well as a nomination for Best Pop Video at the 2005 MTV Video Music Awards.
 Lohan released her second album, A Little More Personal (Raw) in December 2005.
 The album peaked at number 20 on the Billboard 200, gaining gold certification in early 2006.
 The first and only single from the album, "Confessions of a Broken Heart (Daughter to Father)", peaked at number 57 on the Billboard Hot 100, making it Lohan's first single to debut on the chart.
 The song documents the problems Lohan has had in her family life, and the music video, which Lohan herself directed, features her younger sister Aliana.

-In June 2019, Page Six reported that Lohan had re-signed with Casablanca Records to record and release her third studio album, along with "a couple of soundtracks".